Rageblade-21/Remove-Weapons-Ammo-When-player-Disconnect/README.md

-FiveM Weapon Adder Script
+FiveM Weapon Removal Script
 Description

-This script adds a specified weapon to a player's inventory in a FiveM server running on the qb-core framework when using the FivePD and vMenu resources.
-It ensures that players receive the weapon seamlessly during gameplay.
+This script removes all weapons and ammo from a player's inventory in a FiveM server running on the qb-core framework when the player disconnects.
+It is compatible with servers using FivePD and vMenu resources, ensuring a clean slate for players upon rejoining.

 Features

-1. Automatically adds a specified weapon to a player's inventory.
+1. Automatically removes all weapons and ammo from a player's inventory upon disconnecting.
 2. Compatible with qb-core framework.
 3. Works alongside FivePD and vMenu.
-4. Configurable weapon types.
+4. Ensures players have no residual weapons or ammo when rejoining.

 Requirements